gittyeric/pycfr/README.md

 TODO for full pyCFR support:

 - Fix pokercfr.py's PCSCFR, CSCFR and OSCFR classes to use numpy arrays so their corresponding tests work.
+- Update old holecard range logic to support games where holecard events are not necessarily the first game event

 Original pyCFR README: